Distributed Submodular Maximization: Proofs

-The proof follows line-by-line the same arguments as in the proof of Lemma \ref{lemm_m}, Lemma \ref{lemm_k}, Theorem \ref{th:gap} and Theorem \ref{th:ggreedy}, except that $k$ is replaced by $\rho(\zeta)$ in all statements, and the approximation guarantee provided in Lemma \ref{lem:ggeneral} is replaces by the approximation guarantees reported in Table \ref{appr} for the black box algorithm.
-Since we do not use monotonicity of the submodular function in any of the proofs, the results hold in general for constrained maximization of any non-negative submodular function.
+Note that since we do not use monotonicity of the submodular function in any of the proofs, the results hold in general for constrained maximization of any non-negative submodular function.